 - The major party female candidate we finally have didn’t earn the nomination fair and square.

 - I’m called a misogynist, an uncooperative threat, and accused of sabotage and spreading conspiracy theories when I question her placement as the party’s nominee, and when I question the party’s motives.

-- The pursuit of the all-mighty Dollar with its sidekick, Power, has just about ruined the country.
+- The pursuit of the All-Mighty Dollar with its sidekick, Un-Checked Power, has just about ruined the country.

 - Americans are as gullible as my toddler was when someone used to say, “Got your nose!”